Xakkusu/1_project_pilates/README.md

 All other fields are voluntary, yet when entering a phone number only at least 5 numbers are allowed.

 ### Links Testing
 - All internal links are working and redirecting the user to the sections/pages they are meant to redirect them to.
-In case of the links to the course prices from the index page those are opened in a seperate tab.
+In case of the links to the course prices from the index page those are opened in a separate tab.
-- All external links are working and redirecting, through a seperate tab, the user to the external website they are meant to be redirected to.
+- All external links are working and redirecting, through a separate tab, the user to the external website they are meant to be redirected to.

 ### Browser Testing
-The website was successsfully tested on the following browsers:
+The website was successfully tested on the following browsers:
 - Google Chrome
 - Mozilla Firefox
 - Safari